 Year-end Reporting Deadlines and Training

 Divisional Operating Reserve Report

 Every year, each division must provide a report outlining their plan on how the operating reserve (formerly carryforward) funds will be spent, or in the event of a deficit, a plan for its elimination.
 Again this year, the Financial Services Department will report to governance the divisional operating reserve balance and disclose how each division will use these reserve funds.
 Please refer to the Divisional Operating Reserves section for more detailed information on how to prepare your report.
 As a result of our tight financial deadlines to governance, we request that you submit your operating reserve report by the deadline for divisional operating reserves report.

 The Financial Advisory Services & Training (F.A.S.T) team will be holding year-end related workshops.

-- Year-end Operating Reserves workshop: Covers such topics as running and downloading your carryforward report and reconciling it with your total funding activity report.
+- Year-end Operating Reserves: Covers such topics as running and downloading your carryforward report and reconciling it with your total funding activity report.

 These sessions will be held in room 103 at 256 McCaul Street .

-To register for these workshops, or for information on the dates and times of these sessions, please see the Year-end Deadlines and Contact Information page.
+To register for these workshops, or for information on the dates and times of these sessions, please see the Summary of Submission Deadlines and Contact Information page.

 Specific questions may be referred to the following individuals: